Dagoberto Espinoza

-Dagoberto Espinoza Acosta (born 17 April 2004) is a Mexican professional footballer who plays as a midfielder for Liga MX club América.
+Dagoberto Espinoza Acosta (born 17 April 2004) is a Mexican professional footballer who plays as a midfielder and a right-back for Liga MX club América.

 Club career

-Born in Guamúchil, Sinaloa,his parents are from Emiliano Zapata Michoacan Mexico Espinoza joined the youth academy of Club América.
-Espinoza had a brief spell with Club NXT, the youth academy of Belgian football Club Brugge during the 2022–23 season.
-Upon his return to Club América, Espinoza made his professional debut coming in as a late substitute in the CONCACAF Champions Cup match against New England Revolution on 9 April 2024.
+Born in Guamúchil, Sinaloa, his parents are from Emiliano Zapata, Michoacan, Mexico.
+Espinoza joined the youth academy of América and then had a brief spell with Club NXT, the youth academy of Belgian football Club Brugge during the 2022–23 season.
+Upon his return to América, Espinoza made his professional debut coming in as a late substitute in the CONCACAF Champions Cup match against New England Revolution on 9 April 2024.

 Espinoza made his league debut in the Apertura 2024 season being one of the youngsters for the squad that had more minutes during the season.
-Espinoza appeared 9 times during the season for Club América, season that saw the team win the championship.
+Espinoza appeared 9 times during the season for América, season that saw the team win the championship.

 International career

-In June 2023, he took part in the Maurice Revello Tournament in France with Mexico.
+In June 2023, Espinoza took part in the Maurice Revello Tournament in France with Mexico.